Closing My Mortgage Loan

 Can I use a personal check to pay for closing costs?

 It depends on the amount due and your state laws.
-Some states will require a certified bank check for any amount others may allow personal checks for anything under $1,000.
+Some states will require a certified bank check for any amount, while others may allow personal checks for anything under $1,000.
 Depending on your state and type of transaction, it’s best to consult with your title agent, attorney or mortgage professional.

 What do I bring to closing?